Thomasdjb/bootlin-embedded-linux/quicknotes.md

 system and kernel info accesible through pseudo filesystems:
 - proc, /proc, operating system related information
-- sysfs, /sys, representation of system a tree of device connected by buses
+- sysfs, /sys, representation of system a tree of device connected by buses we try to select a latest kernel and try to forward port the missing drivers
+linux kernel code size is 60% drivers / 12% arch
+device trees have an include component
+arm32: use bootz with a zImage file
+arm64 and RISCV: booti with Image file
+some kernel configuration can be adjusted on command-line
+rootwait to have the kernel wait before booting and avoid Kernel panic

+#### TP 2

+- configure the linux kernel
+- compile the kernel for the target
+- upload the zImage and .dtb to the board via tftp
+- boot on the zImage
+- automate booting using tftp and `bootcmd` variable to create a script

+setenv bootargs ${bootargs} root=/dev/nfs ip=192.168.0.114 nfsroot=192.168.0.1:/home/fomation-07/work/nfsroot,nfsvers=3,tcp rw

+#### Afternoon

+##### filesystems

+`mount` without argument list all mount points on the system
+/ is the root filesystem
+need to mount a storage device to access its filesystem need to umount before unplugging
+root fs can be mount from partition of external memory
+its a config of the kernel behavior
+partition:
+- usb or hard disk: /dev/sdXY where x is device number and y partition number
+- sd card: /dev/mmcblkXpY where x is device number and y partition number
+- flash storage: mtdblockX where x is partition number we can also mount the root filesystem from a network filesystem (NFS) we need to install an nfs server (`sudo apt install nfs-kernel-server`)
+and add the directory we want to share to the `/etc/exports` file
+we need to compile the kernel with the according commands to have NFS support
+we can also boot from filesystem in memory: `initramfs` this can be used as an intermediate step before switching to real fs or to have a very fast boot
+initramfs is a CPIO archive: `cpio -H newc -o > initramfs.cpio && gzip initramfs.cpio` we can also do it at the compilation time with setting `CONFIG_INITRAMFS_SOURCE` to our root fs
+important directory of root fs:
+- bin: basic programs
+- boot: kernel image, config and initramfs
+- dev: device files
+- etc: system wide config
+- home: user directory
+- lib: basic libs
+- media: mount point for removable medias
+- mnt: mount point for temporarily mounted filesystem
+- proc: mount point for the proc virtual filesystem
+- root: home directory of root user
+- run: run time variable data
+- sbin: basic system programs
+- sys: mount point of the sysfs virtual fs
+- tmp: temporary files
+- usr: user specific bin, sbin, lib
+- var: variable data files for system services. temporary file, logging

+##### pseudo filesystems

+proc: kernel expose statistics about running processes in the system
+ps and top use `/proc` fs to print data
+command to mount proc: `mount -t proc nodev /proc`
+proc contains one directory for each running process
+contains details about the files opened by the process, CPU and memory usage ...
+`/proc/sys` contains file that can be written to adjust kernel parameters
+ex: can be used to drop the cache and see real memory usage of an application

+##### minimal filesystem

+minimal requirements:
+an init application: first user space application started after mount of the root fs
+init is responsible for starting all other user space apps and services
+is the original parent process
+shell is not mandatory but will always be present
+systemd can be used as replacement of the init application
+on embedded device, it can increase a lot the boot time compared to a simple init app
+it also take more processing and storage so it wont fit on every target
+kernel doesnt need specific module to read an initramfs

+#### BusyBox

+is a rewrite of many useful unix command line utilities
+compiled into a single executable
+symbolic links between each command and `/bin/busybox`
+ARG0 is used to call the corresponding command
+busybox is used in debian and ubuntu to implement some commands
+busybox contains implementation of an init program
+busybox can tell how much an option will cost in memory

+#### TP 3

+- compile busybox
+- load busybox fs with nfs on the board
+- create inittab and init.d/rCS script to init
+- cross compile binary for target
+- try to run on target -> wont work -> add static missing libraries -> run ex
+- measure size of busybox binary before: 337.2K
+- after compile without static: 218.1K